Our latest getaway takes you to the Exuma Cays in the Bahamas.

-The temperature outside is still plummeting and old man winter is hanging on.
-For your Friday getaway we're taking you to the Bahamas.
-But not the Bahamas you're thinking of with crowds of people, silly theme hotels and hoards of cruise ships.
-No, we're taking you to the Exuma Cays one of the most romantic destinations on earth.
+In the Bahamas, you're thinking of with crowds of people, silly theme hotels and hoards of cruise ships.
+But in the Exumas, you'll find one of the most romantic destinations on earth.

 See: Paradise and the Exuma Cays for more on the Bahamas

 We were given golf carts to drive at our leisure to explore the small island.
 There are no cars on the island and the carts are a perfect way to get around.

 We hopped in our cart the first evening to head out to the yacht club for dinner.
 The yacht club definitely has an island feel with rich guys from the yachts sitting around in their Hawaiian shirts drinking a beer and having a good time.

 For us, it was cracked conch and a cool Kalik.
 (Bahamas most popular beer) on the menu while we got to know our fellow travelers.